alex9sm/svgcombiner/README.md

 # svgcombiner

-annotations go in input folder combined svg will show in output folder when main.py is run
+annotations go in input folder<br/>
+combined svg will show in output folder when main.py is run